-You can contact them by email: ahorsley@castle.bep.ac
+Horsley who can be contacted at A Horsley@castle.bep.ac

 6. Role of the designated teacher

 The following is based on the responsibilities listed in the DfE's statutory guidance.
 Although the designated teacher must always have lead responsibility, your school can decide how individual functions, including pastoral and administrative tasks, can be appropriately delegated.